After the Toyosu Tuna Auction, I decided to just go back to this market’s roots in Tsukiji.

 Hold your salivating palates!
 Let me tell you how to get there first:

 If you’re coming from Toyosu after the Tuna Auction, just use Google Maps because the routes and bus change are confusing.
-This is generally your options.
+These are generally your options.

 If you’re riding a train, you just need to search for “Tsukiji Station”.
 For example, if you’re coming from Shinjuku, this might be your route.
 Google maps in Japan is spot on to the last minute.
 Download it!
 It’s your travel best friend here.